 To keep the home sale on track yet ensure that the seller makes the repairs, and honors all of the other, related promises from your negotiations before the closing, you should create what's called a "repair escrow."

 Setting up a repair escrow.
 To do this, at or prior to the closing, you and the seller should write out an agreement spelling out all of the repair work to be completed by the seller, the procedure for paying contractors who do the work and refunding the balance back to the seller, and any other terms you have negotiated.

 Then, at the closing, ask the settlement agent to hold back the seller’s proceeds, or a portion of the proceeds, and place the money into an escrow account.

 Who will oversee the repair escrow account.
-The settlement agent for your closing, be it the title insurance company or a separate escrow company, may be the best choice for “escrowee” (the party to hold the seller’s proceeds) and to follow the instructions you and the seller describe in the agreement.
+The settlement agent for your closing, be it the title insurance company or a separate escrow company, might be the best choice for “escrowee” (the party to hold the seller’s proceeds) and to follow the instructions you and the seller describe in the agreement.

 Title and escrow companies are in the business of holding funds and making payments based on instructions listed in escrow agreements.
 Given that this company is already settling your closing of escrow, it may act as escrowee for this separate arrangement, for a small additional fee.

 In states where the closing is done by an attorney, the attorney acting as your settlement agent can be the escrowee.
 Sometimes, the listing agent will act as escrowee.

 Terms of your agreement with seller concerning the repair escrow.
 The title or escrow company or attorney will give you a form document, called “escrow instructions,” which you can use as a starting point for your agreement.

 If you have a lender, the escrowee will show the portion of the seller’s proceeds going into the repair escrow on the settlement statement, and will notify the lender.
 The lender must approve of the repair escrow and how it's shown on the closing documents.